realrussia/train-tickets-gateway-doc/articles/errors.rst

 5039.
 Incorrect requirement for male/female compartment - select the opposite

-5040. &quot;Requirement &amp;quot;in one compartment&amp;quot; is incorrect for a single passenger&quot;
+5040.
+"Requirement &quot;in one compartment&quot; is incorrect for a single passenger"

 5041.
 The set required range does not include all seats in the order